 Join us for one or more of the Roxanna work days!
 See each event on Facebook for exact details, but usually we will mow everywhere, weedeat, rake, create more camping and parking spaces, cut down (yet more) dead trees, chop up downed trees and stack firewood, and make sure all the common and camping areas are clean and ready.
 Bring with you: chainsaws (plus oil and gas), push mowers (plus gas), weedeaters (plus gas) rakes, clippers, loppers, machetes, work gloves.
 Don't forget water and lunch!
 Attendees/helpers may camp the night prior and/or the night of for free (check event page for more info).

-BONUS for FallFling attendees: Your help on any of the three work days allows you to set up your camp early (or rope off your camp spot) on the last work day before FallFling, free of charge!
-(Non-helpers may set up/rope off early, but only after helpers have set up, and will be charged $35 per camp area, payable by or on the last work day.)
+BONUS for FallFling attendees: Your help on any of the three work days allows you to set up your camp early on the last (3rd) work day for FallFling, free of charge (NOTE: You still must pay your regular admission fee to FallFling)!
+(Non-helpers may set up early, but only after helpers have set up, and will be charged $35 early set-up fee per camp area in addition to the regular admission fee, payable by or on the last work day.)

 FallFling Early-Set Up Rules:

-Helpers: If you are able to help out at any of the work days (Sept 8, Sept 15, and Oct 7), you can set up your camp early on the last work day for FallFling, free of charge, and you get first dibs on spots.
+Helpers: If you are able to help out at any of the work days (see dates above), you can set up your camp early on the last work day for FallFling, free of charge (NOTE: You still must pay your regular admission to FallFling!), and you get first dibs on spots.

 Non-Helpers: If you have not been able to help at a work day, you may still set up on the last work day, but only after helpers have set up, and will be charged $35 per camp area/group, payable by or on the last work day.